wenlzhang/obsidian-task-chat/docs/TASK_INDEXING.md

 - Status filters

 **Performance tip:** Use folder and note-level tag filters when possible, as they're much faster than task-level filters.

-### Caching Behavior

-Datacore caches task data for optimal performance:

-- **Native caching** with automatic invalidation
-- **File watching** for real-time updates

-**When cache is invalidated:**
-- When you modify a note with tasks
-- When you create/delete notes
-- When you change file metadata (frontmatter)

-**Manual cache refresh:**
-- Click the Refresh button in Task Chat view
-- Restart Obsidian
-- Disable and re-enable Datacore

 ## Related Documentation